life-itself/web3/notes/deconstructing-decentralization.md

     * A series of 51% attacks on many permissionless blockchains, including the January 2019 51% attack on Ethereum Classic, demonstrate the power dominant miners wield over these networks.

 ## IV.
 Using ‘Decentralized’ to Make Legal Decisions about Blockchains

+---

+_**Is crypto 'decentralized'?**_

+_There are sites of concentrated power in permissionless blockchain systems: core developers and mining pools.
+Usage of the term differs making its meaning uncertain.
+Decentralization is **dynamic**.
+'Decentralization' is therefore ill-suited to be used as a legal standard._

+---

 * The implications for law of making decisions about permissionless blockchains based on their level of decentralization are significant.
 * Decentralization’s **uncertain meaning makes it ill‐suited for a legal standard.**